PRADORT Rare Diseases Reference Centre

 Number of patients followed

-The Pitié-Salpêtrière coordinating site represents more than 3000 patients seen per year in consultation or hospitalization and more than 3000 genetic tests carried out per year on the diseases concerned.
+The Pitié-Salpêtrière coordinating site represents more than 3,000 patients seen per year in consultation or hospitalisation and more than 3,000 genetic tests carried out per year for the diseases concerned.

-The site is the co-author of treatment recommendations at a national level (National Diagnostic and Care Protocols, expert consensus) and international level (recommendations of the European Society of Cardiology, the European Society of Human Genetics).
+The site has co-authored national (National Protocols for Diagnosis and Care, expert consensus) and international (recommendations from the European Society of Cardiology, the European Society of Human Genetics) management recommendations.

-Our teams coordinate and participate in numerous national and international research programs , in particular on the clinical characterization of these diseases, prognostic stratification, identification of the genetic factors involved, understanding of the physiopathology, development of new therapeutic strategies.
+Our teams coordinate and participate in a number of national and international research programmes, focusing in particular on the clinical characterisation of these diseases, prognostic stratification, identification of the genetic factors involved, understanding the pathophysiology and development of new therapeutic strategies.

-Active file of 150 patients followed at the Reference Center (severe insulin resistance syndromes and/or adult lipodystrophy)
+Active file of 150 patients monitored at the Reference Centre (severe insulin resistance and/or lipodystrophy syndromes in adults)

-- Clinical and metabolic characterization of severe insulin resistance and/or lipodystrophy syndromes and diagnostic aid
+- Clinical and metabolic characterisation of severe insulin resistance and/or lipodystrophy syndromes and diagnostic support

-- Molecular bases and cellular modeling of severe insulin resistance syndromes and/or lipodystrophy
+- Molecular bases and cellular modelling of severe insulin resistance and/or lipodystrophy syndromes

-- Care pathway and patient quality of life
+- Care pathways and patient quality of life

 - Therapeutic innovation